USS Damato: 1963-1980

 In 1963, Damato entered the Norfolk Naval Shipyard and underwent the FRAM I modernization until February 1964 and was reclassified DD-871.
 Damato then alternated operations along the east coast and in the Caribbean with the 2nd Fleet with deployments to the Mediterranean with the 6th Fleet.
 Damato served with the Pacific Fleet from June 1967 until February 1968.
 On 12 and 13 December 1967, Damato conducted naval gunfire support (NGFS) missions while in the Saigon River and has been placed on the US Veterans Administration list of vessels exposed to agent orange thereby making her crew at that time potentially eligible for certain VA benefits.
 Damato was decommissioned in September 1970, and approximately 40% of her officers and crew were transferred and she became of source of spare parts for other ships.
 Then in November 1970, a decision was made to see how quickly a decommissioned ship could be placed back into combat ready service.
 Sailors began arriving on board and Damato made a brief trip to Newport to cannibalize another ship then had a brief dry-dock session in Portsmouth.
 Damato set sail in January 1971 for Guantanamo Bay, Cuba for combat readiness testing.
 She passed with flying colors and was sent to the Mediterranean to serve with the 6th Fleet.
 While there, Damato spent several days monitoring the activity of a Soviet cruiser off the coast of Libya and managed to shadow and surface a Soviet submarine among other accomplishments.
 Damato received commendations for its combat readiness while in the Mediterranean.
 Upon returning to Norfolk, VA, it set sail again for the North Atlantic on the western coast of Europe to participate in NATO exercises as a show of force toward the Soviet Union.
-In 1972 she underwent overhaul in the Bath, ME, shipyard and was then transferred to the reserve fleet operating out of Boston.
+In 1972 she underwent overhaul in the Bath, ME, shipyard and was then transferred to the reserve fleet operating out of Newport Rhode Island.
+In 1975 she cruised from Boston to Halifax NS with Boston-area based reservists on board.
+In 1976 she participated in Bi-Centennial exercises along the Atlantic coast w/ "replenishment" ports-of-call incl.
+Brunswick, GA and Freeport, Bahamas.
 She was decommissioned on 30 September 1980 and stricken from the Naval Vessel Register.